dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 Archive nodes are full nodes that verify every block from genesis and never delete any of the downloaded data.

-- Stores everything kept in the full node and builds an archive of historical states.
-It is needed if you want to query something like an account balance at block #4,000,000, or simply and reliably test your own transactions set without mining them using tracing.
+- Stores everything kept in the full node and builds an archive of historical states
+* It is needed if you want to query something like an account balance at block #4,000,000, or simply and reliably test your own transactions set without mining them using tracing.
 - This data represents units of terabytes, which makes archive nodes less attractive for average users but can be handy for services like block explorers, wallet vendors, and chain analytics.

-Syncing clients in any mode other than archive will result in pruned blockchain data.
-This means, there is no archive of all historical states but the full node is able to build them on demand.
+Syncing clients in any mode other than archive will result in pruned blockchain data
+* This means, there is no archive of all historical states but the full node is able to build them on demand.

 Learn more about [Archive nodes](/developers/docs/nodes-and-clients/archive-nodes).

 ### Light node {#light-node}

-Instead of downloading every block, light nodes only download block headers.
-These headers contain summary information about the contents of the blocks.
-Any other information the light node requires gets requested from a full node.
-The light node can then independently verify the data they receive against the state roots in the block headers.
-Light nodes enable users to participate in the Ethereum network without the powerful hardware or high bandwidth required to run full nodes.
-Eventually, light nodes might run on mobile phones or embedded devices.
-The light nodes do not participate in consensus (i.e. they cannot be miners/validators), but they can access the Ethereum blockchain with the same functionality and security guarantees as a full node.
+Instead of downloading every block, light nodes only download block headers
+* These headers contain summary information about the contents of the blocks
+* Any other information the light node requires gets requested from a full node
+* The light node can then independently verify the data they receive against the state roots in the block headers
+* Light nodes enable users to participate in the Ethereum network without the powerful hardware or high bandwidth required to run full nodes
+* Eventually, light nodes might run on mobile phones or embedded devices
+* The light nodes do not participate in consensus (i.e. they cannot be miners/validators), but they can access the Ethereum blockchain with the same functionality and security guarantees as a full node.

 Light clients are an area of active development for Ethereum and we expect to see new light clients for the consensus layer and execution layer soon.
-There are also potential routes to providing light client data over the [gossip network](https://www.ethportal.net/).
-This is advantageous because the gossip network could support a network of light nodes without requiring full nodes to serve requests.
+There are also potential routes to providing light client data over the [gossip network](https://www.ethportal.net/)
+* This is advantageous because the gossip network could support a network of light nodes without requiring full nodes to serve requests.

-Ethereum does not support a large population of light nodes yet, but light node support is an area expected to develop rapidly in the near future.
-In particular, clients like [Nimbus](https://nimbus.team/), [Helios](https://github.com/a16z/helios), and [LodeStar](https://lodestar.chainsafe.io/) are currently heavily focused on light nodes.
+Ethereum does not support a large population of light nodes yet, but light node support is an area expected to develop rapidly in the near future
+* In particular, clients like [Nimbus](https://nimbus.team/), [Helios](https://github.com/a16z/helios), and [LodeStar](https://lodestar.chainsafe.io/) are currently heavily focused on light nodes.

 ## Why should I run an Ethereum node? {#why-should-i-run-an-ethereum-node}